+Florida Outlook

-Florida Outlook Florida Outlook:
+Florida Outlook:

-- Zeta made landfall on the Yucatan Peninsula overnight and is moving into the Gulf of Mexico. - Zeta is forecast to strengthen back into a hurricane today and remain a hurricane as it approaches Louisiana. - Zeta will be moving quickly to the northeast on Wednesday night at the time of landfall, with the center likely tracking across southern Alabama, close but not over the western Panhandle. - The far western Panhandle remains in the forecast cone.
-Impacts will occur well outside the cone, particularly to the east of landfall as Zeta is likely to be lopsided. - Tropical Storm Warnings are in effect for Escambia, Santa Rosa, and Okaloosa Counties. - If tropical storm force winds were to occur, it would most likely be late Wednesday night. - Storm Surge Warnings are in effect from the Alabama/Florida border to Navarre Beach, including Pensacola Bay. - Storm surge of 2-4' is forecast for the western Panhandle and 1-3' eastward towards Cedar Key on Wednesday. - Dangerous rip currents and beach erosion are expected with wave heights 8-12' along the western Panhandle. - Heavy rainfall is possible across the Panhandle Tuesday Afternoon-Thursday.
+- Zeta has moved back over the Gulf of Mexico and is in the process of re-organizing. - Zeta is forecast to strengthen back into a hurricane tonight and remain a hurricane as it approaches Louisiana. - Zeta will be moving quickly to the northeast on Wednesday night at the time of landfall, with the center likely making its closest approach to Florida as it tracks across southern Alabama early Thursday morning. - However, impacts will occur well away from the center, particularly to the east of landfall as Zeta is likely to be lopsided. - Tropical Storm Warnings are in effect for Escambia, Santa Rosa, and Okaloosa Counties. - If tropical storm force winds were to occur, it would most likely be late Wednesday night into early Thursday. - Storm Surge Warnings are in effect from the Alabama/Florida border to Navarre Beach, including Pensacola Bay. - Storm surge of 2-4' is forecast for the western Panhandle and 1-3' eastward towards Cedar Key on Wednesday. - Dangerous rip currents and beach erosion are expected with wave heights 8-12' along the western Panhandle. - Heavy rainfall is possible across the Panhandle Tuesday Afternoon-Thursday.
 1-3" of rain is likely, but locally higher amounts of 4-6" are possible.
 Flash flooding and minor river flooding are possible with the higher totals. - A few tornadoes are possible in outer bands across the Panhandle, particularly Wednesday night.
 There is currently a Slight Risk (Level 2 of 5) of severe weather.
-Tornado watches may be issued. - The next briefing packet will be issued this evening with the 5 PM advisory.
+Tornado watches may be issued. - The next briefing packet will be issued Wednesday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.